 Enjoy a music or theatrical performance at the Ancient Greek amphitheatre of Epidavros

 While nearby Porto Heli has limited appeal there are charming fishing villages in both directions with good seafood tavernas.

-The drive from Athens takes about 3 hours but a helicopter transfer just 35 minutes.
+The drive from Athens takes around three hours but a helicopter transfer just 35 minutes.

 St Demetrios monastery, the Didyma caves and Napflion are all to the west and can be combined in a one day visit.